bronifty/obsidian_202402/patterns-that-matter/README.md

 - algorithm
 	- security hash that must run on both server and client to produce identical results to authenticate the caller

-Dynamic Kanaisance
+Dynamic Coupling
 - execution
 	- order of execution (eg code that sends an email needs to have subject line set first)
 - timing
 	- timing of execution (eg race condition between 2 competing threads)
 - values
-	- several values relate and must change together (eg distributed systems transactions; multiple databases must be updated together)
+	- several values relate and must change together (eg distributed systems transactions; multiple databases must be updated together or not at all)
+- identity
+	-